EvidentSolutions/dalesbred/website/docs/basic-usage.md

 Instead of constructor, you can also use `@DalesbredInstantiator` on a static method that returns an instance of the class.

-Second option is to bind values using fields or setters.
+The second option is to bind values using fields or setters.
 The following example uses the default constructor for instantiation, field-binding for `id` and setter for `name`:

 ```java